Palm Foleo: Criticism

 Gartner analyst Todd Kort called the Foleo "the most disappointing product I've seen in several years".
 He added: "To think that anyone would carry something with a 10-inch display at 2.5 pounds as an adjunct to a phone just doesn't make any sense to me."
-(Sydney Morning Herald, May 31, 2007).
+(The Sydney Morning Herald, May 31, 2007).

 Palm continued to tout the device as an alternative to carrying a standard laptop when traveling, as it was cheaper, smaller, lighter, and sturdier, with a longer battery life and the ability to access the internet through a smartphone when not in range of a Wi-Fi network.
 Despite its lack of computational power for such tasks as video playback or 3D games, a few reviewers were very positive about this possibility.